-Note with regard to figures and rounding: Note with regard to figures and rounding: In general, figures are presented as per thousand USD (kUSD).
+Note with regard to figures and rounding:

+In general, figures are presented as per thousand USD (kUSD).
 As a result of the use of automatic calculation aids, calculation differences caused by rounding may occur when adding up rounded amounts and percentages.
-Unless specified differently, calculations are based on data as per balance sheet date 31 December 2017.
+Unless specified differently, calculations are based on data as per balance sheet date 31 December 2020.